IdoBar/nf-taxblast/README.md

        --outDir <path>                Output folder for the results.
 Default: [results] --outCols <'std'>              Output columns (must be quoted!).
 Default: ['std'] --headers <false>              Include headers in the output table.
 Default: false --blastOpts <'-evalue 10'>     Additional options for BLAST command (must be quoted!).
                                       Default: ['-evalue 1e-10 -max_target_seqs 20']
        --dmndOpts <'-e 10e-10'>       Additional options for BLAST command (must be quoted!).
-Default: ['-e 1e-10 -k 20'] --chunkSize <num>              Number of fasta records to use in each job when splitting the query fasta file.
+                                      Default: ['-e 1e-10 -k 20']
+       --chunkSize <num>              Number of fasta records to use in each job when splitting the query fasta file.
+                                      This option can also take the size of each subquery (like 200.KB, 5.KB, etc.)
                                       Default: [250]
-                                      This option can also take the size of each subquery (like 200.KB, 5.KB, etc.)
        --queueSize <num>              Maximum number of jobs to be queued [50] --download <false>             Download database before running homology search.
 Default: false

        Taxonomy options:
-       --taxDbDir <path-of-taxdb/db>  Location of taxonomy db files (prot.accession2taxid.FULL.gz, nodes.dmp and names.dmp) to allow DIAMOND to return taxonomic information columns.
+       --taxDbDir <path-of-taxdb/db>  Location of taxonomy db files (prot.accession2taxid.FULL.gz, nodes.dmp and names.dmp)
+                                      to allow DIAMOND return taxonomic information columns.
                                       If the required files cannot be found in the path they will be automatically downloaded from the NCBI.
                                       Information about the required files and where to download them can be found at https://github.com/bbuchfink/diamond/wiki/3.-Command-line-options#makedb-options
                                       Default: [same path as the database]